EthanCratchley/winter-watch/README.md

 ## Purpose

-Winter Watch is a website that allows your experience in the winter and snow to be pleasent and safe.
+Winter Watch is a website that allows your experience in the winter and snow to be pleasent and safe

 ## Languages and Frameworks